 Lagoa do Fogo from Água d’Alto beach

-The longer and more difficult way, but also the most beautiful for sure, is to begin at Água d’Alto beach, near Pestana Bahia hotel.
+The longer and more difficult way to get to the Lagoa do Fogo, but also the most beautiful for sure, is to begin at Água d’Alto beach, near Pestana Bahia hotel.
 From there, follow the marks indicating Quatro Fábricas da Luz.
 This relatively short trail displays old geothermal factory ruins that once used to provide energy to many locals.
 Also, you will pass by the beautiful waterfall Cascata do Segredo and a pond where you can go swimming.

 An easier way is to begin at Praia, where the trail Quatro Fábricas da Luz ends.
 This way, you save about 1 hour of ascent, 2 hours for the round trip.
 From Praia, the circular trail that goes to Lagoa do Fogo and back to the starting point takes about 4 hours total.